 Much like with sales shipments, when you undo an order, you will get additional lines balancing out the quantity disparity.
 You can delete the posted warehouse receipt at this stage.
 You can also delete the purchase order at this stage if want to.

-To take a look at all of our warehousing blogs, click here.
+We have several posts dedicated to warehousing.
+To take a look at all of our warehousing blogs, follow the link.

 Posted purchase return receipts